circlefin/buidl-wallet-contracts/README.md

       * Sponsor paymaster `env $(grep -v '^#' .env) npx hardhat verify --network goerli --constructor-args script/sponsor_paymaster_constructor_args.js STABLECOIN_PAYMASTER_ADDRESS`
       * Fallback: If the verification commands do not work for contracts deployed through the hardhat deployment scripts, you can still verify manually through etherscan's UI by submitting the standard input json.

-        You can find this file under `deployments/polygon/solcInputs` (you can try different blockchain but I'm unsure of results).
-Then submit the file that you think is the one for the contract your trying to verify.
+        You can find this file under `deployments/polygon/solcInputs` (you can try different blockchains but I'm unsure of results).
+Then submit the file that you think is the one for the contract you're trying to verify.
 It's a bit of guessing, but you can look at the source code to try and figure it out.
 You may also need to verify the proxies manually through etherscan after having verified the implementation.
 #### MSCA
   1. Set up `DEPLOYER_PRIVATE_KEY`, `RPC_URL` and `ETHERSCAN_API_KEY` in .env
   2. Run `source .env`